weaviate/weaviate-io/docs/weaviate/core-knowledge/basics.md

     * [img2vec-neural](/docs/weaviate/modules/retriever-vectorizer-modules/img2vec-neural.md)
     * [multi2vec-clip](/docs/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md)

-We will go deeper into the guide for adding data and the guide for modules.
+We will go deeper into this topic in other documents, such as in [concepts: modules](./modules.md).
 But for whatever vector use case you have, we've got you covered.

 ## Modules